Guatape is one of the best day trips from Medellin, the city of eternal spring.

-Climbing the rock is a tricky thing when the weather is hot.
+Climbing the rock is a bit tricky when the weather is hot.
 There are 740 steps and at most places, there’s no escaping the sun.
 We climbed the Peñol de Guatape at midday and we almost melted.
 I’m not sure if it was the heat, the number of stairs or the hangover from the previous day…

 Currently, only the tops of the hills around Guatape show above the water line and that’s where all life has continued.
 You can already see on the map we embedded in this post that the shoreline of Laguna de Guatape is irregular and curvy.
-You can also see that from the top of the rock.
+You can also see that scenery from the top of the rock.
 You have to go and check it out for yourself!

 Laguna de Guatape – Guatape Lake

 The lake is popular for doing boat trips or kayaking.
 We actually saw a group of boys making a crossing to a secluded island with camping gear.
 They had a small kayak which could only carry two boys and a little bit of gear.
-So the same boy kept peddling up and down the crossing, taking one boy and some camping gear each time.
+So the same boy kept peddling up and down the crossing.
+He was taking one boy and some camping gear each time.

-Guatape is a peaceful and quiet town where life moves on at a slow pace is awesome to find rest, just sitting in the Guatape town square, watching the Colombian daily life unfold before your eyes.
-Watch locals meet up and children play while sipping your drink at one of the local eateries or bars.
+Guatape is a peaceful and quiet town where life moves on at a slow pace.
+Therefore, it’s awesome to relax, just sitting in the Guatape town square, watching the Colombian daily life unfold before your eyes.
+Watch locals meet up and children play while sipping from your drink at one of the local eateries or bars.

 On weekends, many visitors travel from Medellin to Guatape to get away from the busy city life and relax at this lakeside village.